Resizing a large number of photos isn’t tough to do. Especially if you use the ‘Batch Resize’ tool in Photoshop.

 The ‘Image Processor’ is the most efficient tool for batch resizing photos.
 Apart from the ability to work with photos that have different orientations, it also doesn’t require creating an ‘action’ first.

 1. Prepare Your Files

-The images that you want to resize should all be in the same folder, with no unnecessary files.
-Create a second folder for the resized images to go in, if you haven’t already.
+The batch of images that you want to resize should all be in the same folder.
+Create a second folder for the resized images to go in if you haven’t already.

 2. Start the Image Processor

 Inside Photoshop, from the top menu, select File> Scripts > Image Processor.

 In the first section of the ‘Image Processor’, use the ‘Select Folder’ button to choose the folder where you’ve saved all your images for resizing.